dialtoneuk/Syscrack/README.md

 </IfModule>
 ```

+If you are continuing to get an 404 error on all pages, please look if your rewriting is enabled on your current set up.
+Another reason could be that your .htaccess file isn't being loaded.
+Check for spelling mistakes, and write some 'garbage' at the top of the file to check if apache2 is accessing the file, it should give you a 503 error if so.

-Once you have installed composer, you can fire up localhost and check out if the website is working.
+Once you have installed composer, and set up your .htaccess file, you can fire up localhost and check out if the website is working.
 You should see a 'Database Error', Syscracks framework automatically encrypts and saves your database settings to a secure file for your convinence.
 The next step is to head to...

 ```
 http://localhost/developer/